eklavyaK/JDK/README.md

-You're right!
-I should have emphasized some **Java basics** in the context of data engineering.
-Mastering core Java concepts, such as collections, data structures, and other foundational elements, is equally crucial for building efficient and scalable data pipelines.
-Here’s an updated list with **Java basics** included:
+Mastering core Java concepts, such as collections, data structures, and other foundational elements, is crucial for building efficient and scalable data pipelines.
+Here’s an updated list of Java concepts required for industrial data engineering.
+The list also includes basics as well.

 ### **Core Java Concepts to Master** (Basics)